w779431h/edinboro-gitlab-assignment/README.md

 ## How do courses use Gitlab?

 Students will have a Git repo that they can use for revision control while doing their assignment work.
-The typical setup is:
+The setup is:

-* A group is created for a course in a specific term.
-For example, the group might be called `cs123-spring2016`.
+* A Gitlab group is created for a course for a specific term.
+For example, the group might be called "cs123-spring2016".
 * In that group, there is a project/repo for each student.
 Students will be added as developers so that they can clone and push their work.
 By default, the master branch is protected, but this setting